CtrlK

 Actionability

-Provides fully executable commands with concrete examples including the create-package command, adding dependencies, and updating tsconfig references.
-The bash examples are copy-paste ready with clear argument patterns.
+Provides fully executable bash commands with concrete examples, including the create-package command, adding dependencies, and updating tsconfig references.
+The example is copy-paste ready with realistic package names.

 3 / 3